neuralmagic/deepsparse/examples/ultralytics-yolo/ultralytics-readmes/deepsparse-readme.md

 DeepSparse accepts a model in the ONNX format, passed either as:
 - A SparseZoo stub which identifies an ONNX file in the SparseZoo
-- A Local Path to an ONNX model in a filesystem
+- A local path to an ONNX model in a filesystem

 The examples below will use the pruned-quantized YOLOv5s and standard dense YOLOv5s checkpoints, identified by the following SparseZoo stubs:
 ```bash